ihr-it-projekt/DayZModsInfo/TBCarDealer/Configs/DealerPointConfig.md

     0.0,
     0.0
   ],
-  "type": "TBCDMachine", // The type of the dealer point.
+  "sellPosition": [  // Position where the Dealer can see the car for sale
+      6551.06005859375,
+      6.0,
+      2479.419921875
+  ],
+  "sellOrientation": [
+      136.4499969482422,
+      0.0,
+      0.0
+  ],
+  "scanBoxToFindCarsForSell": [ // Size of the box where the Dealer can see the car for sale
+      30.0, // X axis
+      5.0, // Y axis
+      30.0 // Z axis
+  ],
+  "testDriveReturnHeightOffset": 0.0, // Height offset for the test drive return position "parkingSignType": "TBCDSignParking", // The type of the parking sign "spawnParkingSign": 1, // If 1, a parking sign will be spawned at the dealer point "parkingSignHeightOffset": 1.0, // Height offset for the parking sign "type": "TBCDMachine", // The type of the dealer point.
 See: ../Types.md "useExactSpawnPosition": 1, // If you want to use the exact spawn position for vehicle, set this value to 1 otherwise a free position around the spawn position will be searched and used.
   "useExactPosition": 0, // If you want to use the exact position, set this value to 1 otherwise the Dealer point object will be automatically placed on the ground